iivchenko/godot-zombie-shooter/README.md

    - Implement necromansers
      - Take professor sprite, make it more dark and put sume dark particles
   - Implement file

+  = bug fix=
+  - Lots of zombies trap - kill one zombie dies all
+  - ammo always on patron less then it should be for all guns
+  - before the aid kit you can kill the traps
+  - can't exit game on victory

  ## v0.2
   - Populate laboratory with scientists; player can intercat with them; an they will respond with funny stuff